 How you can help:

-Insight from the community continues to be an important element is determining and evaluating possible options.
-As a result, this study engaged the public to ensure a wide range of voices are heard and that equity is a key part of the recommended concept.
-By sharing your thoughts during this meeting, you can help drive the next steps of making the recommended concept a reality.
-The information shared by the stakeholders, residents and other users of the corridor will help determine which portions of the concept should be funded first and how soon they should be built.
+Insight from the community continues to be an important element is determining and evaluating possible options, and even though the process to develop the recommended concept is complete, the community still has a role to play to stay informed and continue driving the conversation with the various partners as they work to bring the recommended concept to fruition.
+The information shared by the stakeholders, residents and other users of the corridor help drove the discussion to determine which portions of the concept should be funded first and how soon they should be built.